 Best Graphics Card (GPU) for Animation in a Laptop

 As discussed above, although not as important a factor as the CPU, the Graphics card is responsible for displaying to your monitors or any attached display device.

-It will also help in displaying textures and any other Shaders and Graphical Effects such as SSAO (Screen Space Ambient Occlusion), Realtime Shadows, Anti-Aliasing, Anisotrophic Filtering, for an experience that is closer to an actual (final) rendered image.
+It will also help in displaying textures and any other Shaders and Graphical Effects such as SSAO (Screen Space Ambient Occlusion), Realtime Shadows, Anti-Aliasing, Anisotropic Filtering, for an experience that is closer to an actual (final) rendered image.

-The Maya Viewport 2.0 for example makes heavy use of such effects and likes strong GPUs.
+The Maya Viewport 2.0, for example, makes heavy use of such effects and likes strong GPUs.

 The CPU though usually is.

 So having a fairly strong GPU will definitely help, but only to a certain point.

 As soon as the CPU becomes the bottleneck, the GPU will not do anything for the performance or Viewport snappiness and Refresh rate.